ajinkyaingole30/ajinkyaingole30-gmail.com/README.md

 Now you can finish the installation of your Wordpress application using the following details :

-Database name : wordpress as defined in the DB’s yaml file
+Database name : wordpress as defined in the DB’s yml file

 User name : root

-Password : redhat as defined in yaml too
+Password : redhat as defined in yml too

 Database host : mysql.mysql-example.svc.cluster.local